lsst-dm/dmtn-020/index.rst

 important to note that, should the Project be audited in the future, it is perfectly possible that they will wish to examine such a mapping.
 You should therefore keep records which will enable you to provide it upon request.

-Note that when loading the plan at the start of a cycle (as described :ref:`here <sec-cycle-plan>`), you are expected to provide the names of the individuals who will be carrying out the work.
-It is not, in general, appropriate to charge for labor from individuals who have not been named in this way, even if the total sum comes in below the budgeted amount specified in your contract.
-In some special cases (e.g. temporary work carried out by summer students) it may be possible to make an exception: please discuss this with the :ref:`project manager <sec-contacts>` on a case-by-case basis.

 .. _sec-monthly-cycle: